shrimpnaur/amfoss-tasks/task-07/README.md

 ## Problems I faced:
 I had faced a lot of problem in which the first code that I  hade implemented never was able to give me the subtitle option.
 It would find the imdb code and then say "No subtitles found"
 For this issue I checked with the opensubtitles website and found out that the imdb was showing a completely different film at first, and that this example movie had a different 'idmovie' which was different from my imdb hence it couldnt scrape it.
 But then I checked with finding subtitles through the name of the movie, then I also tried to use opensubtitles.com API but nothing seemed to work.
 Even tried an alternative website to opensubtitles but that also did not work properly until the code I was able to implement at last.
 And finally was able to complete this task.

+Please download the movie and put the file path to get the options.